SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ## EBS and SnapShots

-Think of snapshots as a photograph of the disk, and that photo is stored on S3.
+Think of snapshots as a photograph of the disk, and that photo is **stored on S3**.

 * Snapshots are point in time copies of volumes.
 * Snapshots are incremental, so only the blocks that have changed since your last snapshot are moved to S3.
 So, only the changes in the blocks are moved to S3.
 * It can take some time for snapshots to be created.
-* Best practice: when taking a snapshot for EBS volumes that serve as root devices, *stop the instance before taking the snapshot*. ... though you can take a snap while the instance is running.
 * You can create AMI's from Snapshots

-Go to "Volumes" on the left

-Paraphrased from A Cloud Guru: Whereever the EC2 instance is, the volume will be in the same availability zone.
-In a physical computer, you want the hard disk drive to be as close to the motherboard as possible.
-In a virtual machine, and a virtual hard disk drive, you want them in the same availability zone, otherwise there will be too much lag.
+### Snapshots are asynchronous

+The point-in-time snapshot is created immediately, but the status of the snapshot is pending until the snapshot is complete (when all of the modified blocks have been transferred to Amazon S3), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed.
+While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume hence, you can still use the volume.

+having multiple pending snapshots of a volume may result in reduced volume performance until the snapshots complete.

 ## Deletion of Volumes

 After termination of an instance, the EBS volume will be automatically removed too, since delete on termination is automatically checked... since it's a root device volume.

 So, when you terminate an EC2 instance, by default the root device volume will be terminated.

+### Additional Volumes

 Additional volumes, attached to that EC2 instance, however, will *continue to persist.* You will have to manually click the radio buttons of each of the volumes, and click "Actions > Delete Volumes."